 Once GROW objectives have been set, managers can use the capability/motivation matrix to assess their progress and bring to light any barriers that are preventing employees from achieving their objectives.
 It’s a framework that allows managers to tackle difficult conversations from a coaching perspective, creating a positive, constructive interaction for the employee that drives better performance and greater accountability.

 With the right platform, you can turn every manager into a coach – and enable every employee to achieve their full potential.
-To learn more about how OpenBlend facilitates coaching and performance enablement, contact our team to book a demo or download our guide to people-centric performance management.
+To learn more about how OpenBlend coaching frameworks could help your people managers drive performance, contact our team to book a demo or download our guide to people-centric performance management.